resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 # Lesson II A VM: up and running (45min)

+A researcher, Anna Prentice wants to learn R at home: and use it at work.
+Not having a laptop, and looking at the RStudio website, she sees that there is a server version.
+She decides that if she can run it on the NeCTAR cloud it would support her needs.

+Having sat through the first part of this course, and know knowing the parts of the NeCTAR cloud, Anna decides to see if she can find an image that has RStudio server installed on it - and launch it.

 # The power of Checklists

 In 2001 a critical-care specialist at Johns Hopkins Hospital designed a checklist to prevent line infections.